These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting the impact of hernia on ADLs because the activities seem mundane

-Why: Veterans often underreport pain with bathing, dressing, and hygiene because they feel these activities are too minor to mention.
+Veterans often underreport pain with bathing, dressing, and hygiene because they feel these activities are too minor to mention.
 However, under DC 7338 Note (2), pain with ANY ONE of these qualifies the ADL checkbox, which can be the tipping point for a higher rating.

-Do this instead: Think through your morning routine and report any hernia-related pain with dressing, bathing, using the toilet, or transferring in and out of chairs or vehicles.
+Instead: Think through your morning routine and report any hernia-related pain with dressing, bathing, using the toilet, or transferring in and out of chairs or vehicles.
 Report it accurately to the examiner.

 Impact: 20% to 30%, 30% to 60%, or 60% to 100%